Padmavati Express

-The Padmavati Express, (No. 12763/12764), is a superfast express train belonging to Indian Railways, connecting Secundrabad to Tirupati.
+The 12763 / 12764 Padmavati Express is a superfast express train belonging to Indian Railways, connecting Secundrabad to Tirupati.
 The train belongs to the South Central Railway.
 It runs daily, via Warangal, Vijayawada, Gudur.

 Background

 It is named after goddess Padmavati.
 The train departs from Secunderabad at 18:30 hours and arrives in Tirupati at 07:00 hours the next day.
 From Tirupati, the train departs at 17:00 hours and arrives in Secunderabad at 05:50 hours the next day.

 Route

-Major stations on the route include Kazipet, Warangal, Khammam, Vijayawada, Tenali, Ongole, Nellore, Gudur, Srikalahasthi and Renigunta.
+Major stations on the route include Kazipet, Warangal, Khammam, Vijayawada, Tenali, Ongole, Nellore, Gudur, Srikalahasti and Renigunta.

 Loco links

-It gets a WAP 7 locomotive of Lallaguda electric loco shed from Secundrabad to Tirupati.
+It is hauled by a Lallaguda Loco Shed based WAP-7 electric locomotive from Secundrabad to Tirupati and vice versa.